Cornell-MAE-UG/fa25-portfolio-alexmfaz/_projects/12-8-25-Linear-Actuator.md

 ---
 layout: project
-title: Linear Actuator Design
+title: New Linear Actuator Design
 description: Design using a linear actuator to lift a beam with a weight on one end.
 technologies: []
-image: /assets/images/LinearActuator-design_page.jpg
+image: /assets/images/NewLA.png

 ---